dreambitsfoundation/Monu-Framework/README.md

 **MView in depth**

-MView is used in MRouter instances to put a template into view, it also inserts and hence compiles the template with dynamic data
+MView is used in MRouter instances to put a template into view, it also inserts and hence compiles the template with dynamic data before rendering it inside a view DOM.
+MView instance has various member functions that allows the developer to control the presentation of the view as per convenience of the development.

+Generally